Wannabeasmartguy/RAGENT/README.md

 #### AgentChat Page

+> **Note**: Due to AutoGen v0.4 is completely rewritten, the AgentChat Page will be updated in the future version and now is only supported for testing with AutoGen v0.2.
+If you want to use the AgentChat Page, please use `python startup.py` to start the application rather than `streamlit run RAGenT.py`.

 Relying on the AutoGen framework for implementation (testing), please refer to the documentation of [AutoGen](https://github.com/microsoft/autogen) for model compatibility.

 Function call can significantly enhance the capabilities of LLM and currently supports OpenAI, Azure OpenAI, Groq, and local models.（[by LiteLLM + Ollama](https://microsoft.github.io/autogen/docs/topics/non-openai-models/local-litellm-ollama#using-litellmollama-with-autogen)）。